jameskolwolf1/Vector.io/README.md

 - put will change like a comment on that Post

 Parameters:
-- id: Post id , Comment id  as a number
+- id: Post id, Comment id  as a number

 Response:

 ```
 [
  {
  "likes": 1
  },
 ]
 ```